Treating PCOS with Nutrition: Why Addressing Gut Health is Key

 That being said, there are ways to effectively support common PCOS symptoms with more foundational recommendations.

-**it is always recommended that you consult with a health care practitioner prior to adding any supplements to your regimen.
-Taking supplements without addressing foundational factors (discussed above), is a waste of your money.
+**Always consult with a trusted health care practitioner before adding any supplements to your regimen.
+Additionally, taking supplements without addressing foundational factors (discussed above) is a waste of your money.
+Click here to read my full Medical Disclaimer.

 What’s your PCOS story?